LoredanaB/robocon2021/JSON_server/readme.txt

 5. Assuming you are using the standard port, browse to http://localhost:3000 to see whether all resources have been made available.
 6. If so, you have the jsonplaceholder API at your disposal, but locally.

-# This repository:
+# This folder:

 But what if the online db is unavailable?
-This repo contains a few batch files and a copy of the jsonplaceholder dabatase.
+This folder contains a few batch files and a copy of the jsonplaceholder dabatase.
 Assuming you have executed steps 1-3, you can also follow these steps instead of the above steps 4-6:

 - Download this repo from GitHub.
 - Unzip the downloaded repo.